When Mark set out on his Thanksgiving week backpacking trip, little did he know that it would not turn out anything like what he expected.

 David blushed.
 He didn’t know how to handle compliments.
 “Guess there wasn’t a reason to.”

 Both Kyle and Ryan stared at their friend for a few seconds.
-They had the same thought, that there was a lot more to David than they knew.
+They had the same thought, that there was a lot more to David than what they knew.

-David opened his backpack and pulled out a large coil of rope, some straps, a couple of tent stakes, and a baggie holding weird-looking hardware.
+David opened his backpack and pulled out a large coil of rope, some straps, a couple of tent stakes, a strange-looking tool of some sort, and a baggie holding weird-looking hardware.
 He set it all on a flattened boulder at the backside of the trail about 15 feet downhill from where it had collapsed.
 He walked to the edge of the trail and looked down to where Mark was lying.
 Then he moved up the trail about five feet to where it would be a straight shot down the slope to a position just to Mark’s left.
 He turned and checked the backside of the trail for somewhere he could anchor the rope.
 There were trees and large boulders along the back edge of the trail, including the flattened one where he’d put his climbing equipment.
 He thought for a few seconds, then called down to Mark.

 “Hey, Mark.
 I’ve figured out how to secure a rope up here.
 It’ll take a few minutes to get things set up, so just hang on man and I’ll come down and get you.”